 As a Front Line Manager you will:

-Assign work to subordinates based on priorities, selective consideration of the difficulty and requirements of assignments, and the capabilities of employees.
+- Manage staff; ensure project vision is shared; state assignments; milestones, deadlines; balance workload; maintain references; and prepare progress/status reports.
+Assign work to staff employees based on priorities, selective consideration of the difficulty and requirements of assignments, and the capabilities of employees.

 QUALIFICATIONS/ELIGIBILITY REQUIREMENTS: You must meet the following eligibility and basic qualification requirements by the closing date of this announcement.